semprag/semprag.github.io/install.md

 Run `kpsewhich -var-value TEXMFHOME` to determine where these user-level TeX sources should go.
 (`TEXMFHOME` isn't a proper environment variable, but if you export the `TEXMFHOME` variable in your shell, `kpsewhich` will use that value instead.)

-In my case, using [MacTeX](https://tug.org/mactex/), this is `~/Library/texmf`, which I'll use in the example instructions below.
+With [MacTeX](https://tug.org/mactex/) (the standard LaTeX distribution for macOS), this is `~/Library/texmf`, which I'll use in the example instructions below.
-On Ubuntu (12.04), it's `~/texmf`.
 It may be different on your machine, so adjust accordingly.
+(E.g., on Ubuntu 12.04, it's `~/texmf`.)

 ### The `sp` documentclass